 About James Vellozzi

 James Vellozzi has been photographing birds and wildlife since 2000.
-James focuses primarily on avian subjects, but has recently expanded his talent to encompass native flora and scenery.
+James likes to focus much of his photography on avain subjects especially passerines in controlled settings.
 He graduated from Rutgers University with a science degree in Natural Resource Management and Ecology.
-Since that time James has worked as field biologist for several conservation organizations including the National Park Service.
-He has also worked as an ornithologist for the Wildlife Conservation Society in the greater NY area.
-James has recently completed his MS in Education and is now pursuing a career as an Earth Science & Biology professor.
+Since then James has worked as a field biologist for several conservation organizations including the National Park System.
+He has also worked as an ornithologist for the Wildlife Conservation Society in the greater New York area.
+James is currently employed as a public school teacher teaching high school students biology and geography.

-James first discovered his passion for ornithology and natural science when he stumbled upon his first Robin nest in 1985.
-Since that time he has mastered bird vocalization, ecology and identification of nearly all Eastern North American birds.
-In addition to avian ecology James continues to work as a consultant with Fordham University where he continues work in research studying vector ecology associated with mosquitoes and ticks.
+James first discovered his passion for ornithology and natural sciences as a child when he found his first Robin nest at the age ten.
+Since then he has learned to master bird vocalizations, ecology and identification of nearly all North American bird species.
+James also continues to work as a consultant with Fordham University as a lab technician conducting assisting research in vector ecology associated with mosquitoes and ticks.
 In 2006 James made the first historical breeding record of Northern Saw Whet owl in Westchester County, NY.
 This discovery made the front page newspaper and featured three of his owl photos.
-For information about purchasing photos, ecological consulting, or publication use, please contact James at email@example.com.

 - Westchester / Rockland Journal News, May 2006

 - Metropolitan Conservation Alliance, WCS.
 Tech paper series 13 and web site.
 2006